TNortnern/College/README.md

-## University of Greater Ontario
+# University of Greater Ontario

 ![Sample Output](UOGO_screenshot.png)

 A prototype university website.

-Sign up as a student by way of the register card (or the username: 'johndoe@edu.edu' and password: '1password'), login, and see what classes are available that you can enroll in; or sign in as an instructor (username: 'janeroberts@edu.edu' and password: '2password') and see what students are enrolled at the university, the courses offered, who is enrolled in them, assign yourself as their teacher, and more.
+Sign up as a student by way of the register card (or the username: 'johndoe@edu.edu' and password: '1password'), login, and see what classes are available that you can enroll in.

+Or, sign in as an instructor (username: 'janeroberts@edu.edu' and password: '2password') and see what students are enrolled at the university, the courses offered, who is enrolled in them, assign yourself as their teacher, and more.

-## Credits
+# Credits

-# Lead Frontend and Backend Engineer
+## Lead Frontend and Backend Engineer

-    Trayvon Northern
+-Trayvon Northern

-# Assitant Frontend Engineer
+## Assitant Frontend Engineer

-    Christopher Baunach
+-Christopher Baunach

-# Design Team
+## Design Team

-    Balsalife

-    Zafusi
+-Balsalife
+-Zafusi